Nik-0-05/Coursera-Project-Network-Model-Car-Database-with-MySQL-Workbench-Mint-Classics-Company/README.md

 The East warehouse generated the highest total sales (35,582) and had the highest inventory-to-sales ratio (164.4586), while the South warehouse had the lowest sales (22,351) and the lowest inventory-to-sales ratio (97.8422).

-**The analysis reveals a stark contrast between the East and South warehouses across various metrics.
-Additional SQL queries and their corresponding output files are available in the 'Analytical files' folder for further in-depth analysis.**
+**All above analysis reveals a stark contrast between the East and South warehouses across various metrics.
+Additional SQL queries and their corresponding output files are available in the 'Analytical files' folder [link](https://github.com/Nik-0-05/Mint-Classics-Model-Car-Database-with-MySQL-Workbench-Project/tree/8b29e8ede5a413393be7991e6b013207b3ff0987/Project%20Analysis%20Files) for further in-depth analysis.**